 - Security issues and privacy concerns

-- Increased possibility of improper diagnoses, incorrect treatment, or medical malpractice
+- Increased possibility of improper diagnoses or incorrect treatment.

 - No established fee schedule for telehealth treatment